sumittiwari87/contacts-react-ui/README.md

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](http://www.sumitkumartiwari.com) or [Write a suggestion or create a issues](https://github.com/sumittiwari87/contacts-react-ui/issues)
+If you have ideas for more “How To” recipes that should be on this page, [let me know](http://www.sumitkumartiwari.com) or [Write a suggestion or create a issues](https://github.com/sumittiwari87/contacts-react-ui/issues)